 Pat Kirschbaum has a Master’s Degree in education and 20 years of experience with Kitsap County Public Works.
-She strives to provide engaging lessons while sharing real-life, local examples with students furthering their understanding of the subject as well as where they live.
-Pat is responsible for school and youth education for stormwater programs in unincorporated Kitsap County, including salmon, streams, and water pollution.
+She provides engaging lessons while sharing real-life, local examples with students, furthering their understanding of the subject in the places where they live.
+Pat is the school and youth educator for stormwater programs in unincorporated Kitsap County, including salmon, streams, and water pollution.

-Lisa Horanyi has an ABJ Advertising degree from the University of Georgia and 16 years of communication experience in state, regional and local government.
+Lisa Edge has an ABJ Advertising degree from the University of Georgia and 16 years of communication experience in state, regional and local government.
 She provides education on how our everyday habits affect the performance of sewer and septic systems and ways Kitsap County is treating the water we use to protect our environment.
-Lisa is responsible for school and youth education for the Sewer Utility Division.
-Topics include: wastewater treatment systems, water-related sustainability issues, global water supplies, and daily water use. firstname.lastname@example.org 360.337.5777 ext 3681
+Lisa is the school and youth educator for the Sewer Utility Division.
+Topics include: wastewater treatment systems, water-related sustainability issues, global water supplies, and daily water use. email@example.com 360.337.5777 ext 3681